Queen and Country (film): Plot

-On Pharaoh's Island, Bill (Callum Turner) is now 18 and receives his call-up papers for national service.
-Reporting to the army training camp, he quickly makes friends with fellow-conscript Percy (Caleb Landry Jones).
+On Pharaoh's Island, Bill is now 18 and receives his call-up papers for national service.
+Reporting to the army training camp, he quickly makes friends with fellow-conscript Percy.
 Though most of their intake are sent off to fight in the Korean War, he and Percy are made sergeants and spend their days teaching typing.
-The bane of their life is Sergeant-Major Bradley (David Thewlis), a decorated veteran of World War II who is obsessive about doing things by the book.
-An ally against Bradley is the orderly Redmond (Pat Shortt), who teaches them the military arts of "skiving" (evading work).
+The bane of their life is Sergeant-Major Bradley, a decorated veteran of World War II who is obsessive about doing things by the book.
+An ally against Bradley is the orderly Redmond, who teaches them the military arts of "skiving" (evading work).
 However, Bradley succeeds in getting Bill charged with subverting a private's will to fight by telling him some truths about Korea.
 The case is thrown out when Bill shows that all he said had been printed in The Times.

 Outside the camp, both friends explore what the town offers by way of women.
-Bill falls for a beautiful but depressive upper-class girl he calls Ophelia (Tamsin Egerton), while Percy is smitten by a bubbly student nurse called Sophie (Aimee-Ffion Edwards) (who throws out some lures to Bill as well).
+Bill falls for a beautiful but depressive upper-class girl he calls Ophelia, while Percy is smitten by a bubbly student nurse called Sophie (who throws out some lures to Bill as well).
 On leave for the Coronation of Queen Elizabeth II, Percy steals a car to join Bill, who is with his family on the Island.
-Both are delighted to find Bill's renegade sister Dawn (Vanessa Kirby), who has returned from Canada, and Dawn is soon charming Percy.
+Both are delighted to find Bill's renegade sister Dawn, who has returned from Canada, and Dawn is soon charming Percy.
 Ophelia makes a brief visit but has to dash back into London.
 On the television, the family spot her in Westminster Abbey as one of the nobility, something which Bill did not know.
 Back in camp, Bill gets word that Ophelia is again in hospital with mental problems and, when he visits her, she rejects him callously.
 Shocked and in tears, he is found by Sophie, who leads him to an empty room and takes his virginity.
 Percy then confides that he lost his to Dawn.

 Percy finds military life a strain and with Redmond concocts an absurd scheme to steal the mess clock; a gift to the Regiment from Queen Victoria.
 An investigation pinpoints his guilt, upon which Redmond betrays him.
 A court martial sentences him to military prison and Bill is allowed to escort him there in handcuffs.
 Dawn jumps on the train and says she will wait for him.
 Bill then goes to visit Bradley, who has cracked under the strain of Percy's persecution and is in a military hospital on mental grounds but Bradley rejects him.
 In a ward he meets Private Henderson, one of the soldiers from his typing class, who has lost a foot in Korea.
-The film ends back on the Island, where Sophie is in the river acting while Bill with a new film camera is filming her.
+Back on the Island, Sophie is in the river acting while Bill with a new film camera is filming her.
 Leaving the camera running, he jumps in to embrace her.